6.5 Grendel vs. 6.8 SPC Head to Head: Which is Better?

 Both of these cartridges are pretty awesome and both will serve you well.
 The biggest difference is simply that 6.5 Grendel is more popular and has more support.
 If you want to buck the trends, get a 6.8 SPC and have at it.

-For ease of components, ammo, and rifles 6.5 Grendel wins hands down.
+For ease of components, ammo, and rifles 6.5 wins hands down.
 Grendel also has a cooler name, so let’s face it -- that’s really what matters most.

 Comments